 - Regular ticket + Arena Floor (these are very popular and tend to sell out even faster).

-- Regular Ticket + Arena Floor & Underground (better availability – this is a guided tour because you can only visit the Colosseum Underground with a guide!).
+- Regular Ticket + Arena Floor & Underground (better availability – this is a guided tour since you can only visit the Colosseum Underground with a guide!).

 Good to know: Children under 18 pay just a few euros and EU citizens under 25 get very big discounts.
 So be sure to select the right tickets and bring your ID with you!